 Some VPNs require you to push a new config file to every node every time you make a network topology change.

 Plain WireGuard is in this category: every client node needs to know which subnets are offered by every other node.

-Tailscale includes code for automatically generating and pushing new configs to every node every time you change the subnet relay settings.
+Tailscale includes code for automatically generating and pushing new configs to every node every time you change the subnet routers settings.

 Can I connect to external vendors/partners that use IP block lists?

 A common problem is the need to connect one of your private servers to a vendor, partner, or customer’s private servers.
-This is often done by manually creating VPC-to-VPC IPsec tunnels, or by making a public-facing service and then restricting it to an IP block list (sometimes called a whitelist).
+This is often done by manually creating VPC-to-VPC IPsec tunnels, or by making a public-facing service and then restricting it to an IP block list (sometimes called an allowlist).

 WireGuard or Tailscale can be used to connect between you and a partner, although sometimes it can be tricky to convince your partner to use WireGuard instead of the IPsec tunnels they are more familiar with.

 Instead, you can configure Tailscale to route all traffic to a vendor via a particular node on your own network.
 Since this node will always have the same public IP address, it allows your partner to have a very short IP block list which almost never needs to be configured, no matter how much you rearrange your network or your employees access the partner servers from different locations.
 More information is available in Connecting with IP block lists.